gt-28/bootstrap_MacOS/README.md

-# Bootstrap Mac OS
+# Bootstrap Mac OS for more Productive and Customization

-Shell script to bootstrap my MacOS
+Shell script to bootstrap MacOS

 ## Usage